 If you wish to take the body abroad, you must notify the Coroner.
 The Coroner will tell you within four days whether further enquiries are needed.
 If you want to bring the body back to England or Wales, the Coroner may need to be involved.
 In certain circumstances, an inquest may be necessary.
 Removing human remains overseas from Scotland will align with current Scottish law, and we can guide you should you need help.

 Are all deaths reported to the Coroner?

 No. In most cases, a GP or hospital doctor can certify the medical cause of death, and the Registrar of Births and Deaths can register the death in the usual way.
 However, registrars must report deaths to the Coroner in certain circumstances.
-For example: if a doctor cannot give a proper certificate of a cause of death; if the death occurred during operation; if the death was due to industrial disease; or if the death was unnatural or due to violence, or in other suspicious circumstances.
+For example: if a doctor cannot give a proper certificate of a cause of death; if the death occurred during an operation; if the death was due to industrial disease; if the death was unnatural or due to violence or other suspicious circumstances.